steeze-ui/icons/packages/builders/heroicons-builder/README.md

-# READ THIS FIRST

-This project is still in experimental development.
-Expect bugs and breaking changes!

 ## Overview

-Effortless Icon Pack for Heroicons
+Effortless Icon Pack for Heroicons 2.0

 - Based on [Heroicons](https://heroicons.dev/)
 - Defines the Icon Source to be used in any [steeze-ui icon component](https://github.com/steeze-ui/icons/tree/main/packages/components)